-• Ensuring long-term economic and social benefits for Carmarthenshire through the Swansea Bay City Region and future European and external funding avenues.
-A more prosperous We are committed to: Wales • Contributing to the social, economic and environmental well-being of the wider community; Asking tenderers to deliver community benefits in our tendering activities through 1 the delivery of the contracts or frameworks awarded; A resilient Wales • Maximising the value for every pound we spend, applying a community benefits 2 approach to any tender valued over £1million; and Capturing and recording community benefits utilising WG's community benefits measurement tool.
-We will focus on: Increasing the availability of rented and affordable homes to support the needs of local people by building new homes, bringing empty homes back into use and A healthier Wales ensuring an allocation of affordable homes on new developments; • Mitigating the local impacts of welfare reform by supporting affected residents through the changes; • Providing homes better suited to tenants needs by investing in adapting homes and understanding the future investment needs for our sheltered housing We will focus on: 3 Reducing anti-social behaviour by working in partnership with other agencies and A more equal Wales communities to tackle local problems.
-We want to get better by engaging as widely as possible and maximising opportunities to help build stronger communities.
-We believe we should: A Wales of cohesive • Give our tenants the opportunity to influence decisions about their homes, the area communities they live and ensure the services they receive achieve value for money.
-Our vision "To make it easy and inviting for tenants to get involved in shaping strategic 5 decisions and improve services through meaningful involvement by ensuring residents have the relevant skills".
-We will focus on what our tenants are telling us: A Wales of vibrant • During the summer months we undertook a tenant satisfaction survey.
+We will focus on: Ensuring long-term economic and social benefits for Carmarthenshire through the A more prosperous Swansea Bay City Region and future European and external funding avenues.
+Wales We are committed to: Contributing to the social, economic and environmental well-being of the wider community; 1 Asking tenderers to deliver community benefits in our tendering activities through A resilient Wales the delivery of the contracts or frameworks awarded; Maximising the value for every pound we spend, applying a community benefits 2 approach to any tender valued over £1million; and Capturing and recording community benefits utilising WG's community benefits measurement tool.
+We will focus on: • Increasing the availability of rented and affordable homes to support the needs of local people by building new homes, bringing empty homes back into use and A healthier Wales ensuring an allocation of affordable homes on new developments; Mitigating the local impacts of welfare reform by supporting affected residents through the changes; Providing homes better suited to tenants needs by investing in adapting homes and understanding the future investment needs for our sheltered housing stock.
+We will focus on: 3 Reducing anti-social behaviour by working in partnership with other agencies and A more equal Wales We want to get better by engaging as widely as possible and maximising 4 opportunities to help build stronger communities.
+We believe we should: A Wales of cohesive communities they live and ensure the services they receive achieve value for money.
+Our vision is: - 5 "To make it easy and inviting for tenants to get involved in shaping strategic decisions and improve services through meaningful involvement by ensuring residents have the relevant skills".
+We will focus on what our tenants are telling us: A Wales of vibrant During the summer months we undertook a tenant satisfaction survey.
 In total, culture and thriving 2,087 tenants took part in the survey.
 This represented a 29% response rate Welsh language overall.
-82 surveys were completed in Welsh (4%). • We will carry out an in-depth analyse of results to get a better understanding of the differences in satisfaction rates by age, by ward and property type; and 6 revamp our approach to the way we listen and act on tenant's views.

-We will ensure that:

-- Our new build activities and retrofits of renewable energy technology to our tenants' homes are cost effective and meet our ambitions and obligations related to climate emergency (in particular its commitment to becoming a net zero carbon local authority by 2030) - We meet our ambitions to save tenants money on their energy costs, support the vulnerable and stimulate a sustainable local economy.
+82 surveys were completed in Welsh (4%). • We will carry out an in-depth analyse of results to get a better understanding of the differences in satisfaction rates by age, by ward and property type; and revamp our approach to the way we listen and act on tenant's views.
+We will ensure that: A globally Our new build activities and retrofits of renewable energy technology to our responsible Wales tenants' homes are cost effective and meet our ambitions and obligations related to climate emergency (in particular its commitment to becoming a net zero and the classical the state of the 2020)

+vulnerable and stimulate a sustainable local economy.